Atellas23/apunts/Q4/AA1/ML1.md

 #### Extensions

-We can numerically extend (and ease) the classifier by taking logarithms as such
+Multiplying numbers smaller than 1, we can easily get numeric errors in a computer, so we want to ease the computations.
+To do this, we can numerically extend (and ease) the classifier by taking logarithms as such
 $$
 \text{NB}_k(\b x)=\ln{P(\omega_k)}+\sum_{j=1}^d \ln{P(X_j=x_j\vert\omega_k)}
 $$